fyookball/ChainBet/PROTOCOL.md

 To solve this problem, we add some extra steps prior to the **funding transaction** which moves funds to the primary multiignature smart contract.
 Essentially, Alice and Bob will jointly create a transaction using both of their inputs, with Alice's input coming from a script that requires revealing her secret when spent.
 Bob's signatures should be collected first, ensuring that Alice's secret is not revealed prior to Bob committing his funds.

-In addition, we need to consider the possibility of double spend attacks and provide a means of preventing them.
+In addition, we will provide a means of preventing double spend attacks with the use of escrow addresses.

 ## Escrow Preparation